 Joshua Iokua Albano is the Global Programs and Policy Specialist at the Goldman School of Public Policy.
 He is responsible for developing and coordinating global and executive programs for foreign government officials, academics and executives.
-Most recently he was employed at the Center for Strategic and International Studies in Washington DC, where he worked for CSIS's Abshire-Inamori Leadership Academy and the Executive Education, helping to craft and manage programs for various visiting universities, organizations, diplomats, and cohorts.
-Additionally, his article "Vietnam and the Consequences of Technological Innovation for Developing Countries" is due to be published in their foreign policy journal New Perspectives in Foreign Policy in the coming months.
+He has worked at the Center for Strategic and International Studies in Washington DC, where he worked for CSIS's Abshire-Inamori Leadership Academy and the Executive Education, helping to craft and manage programs for various visiting universities, organizations, diplomats, and cohorts.
+His article “Vietnam and the Consequences of Technological Innovation for Developing Countries” has been published in CSIS's foreign policy journal New Perspectives in Foreign Policy.
 Currently Joshua Iokua serves as a mentor for Native Hawaiian/Pacific Islander students at UC Berkeley as a part of the campus organization WAVES.
 His leadership roles also include the UC Berkeley Music Department and various UC Berkeley student organizations, such as the Berkeley Undergraduate Journal and the Berkeley Fiction Review.
 Joshua Iokua is a recent UC Berkeley graduate with a B.A. in both Political Science and English.
 He is interested in tech policy, design, and social issues concerning the Native Hawaiian community.

 Hague Domestic Violence Project

 Jessica Ma is the Hague Domestic Violence Project Fellow at the Goldman School of Public Policy.
 Jessica received a Juris Doctor from UC Hastings College of Law and a Bachelor of Arts in Global Studies and Chinese from UC Santa Barbara.
 Her previous work includes externing for the Unified Family Court in San Francisco and working at organizations that advocates for underserved communities.